 What Happens If the Accident Was Not the Fault of the Car Borrower?

 In Nevada, the at-fault driver pays for the expenses and losses arising from the accident.
 If the car borrower was not liable, the at-fault driver’s insurance company might cover the damage.
+This means that if a car is rear-ended in Las Vegas, the driver that caused the collision’s insurance company would cover damages.

 What Happens if the Permitted Driver Lends Out the Car to Another Driver?